ran-jit/tomcat-cluster-redis-session-manager/README.md

 # Tomcat Clustering Redis Session Manager

-Redis session manager is pluggable one.
-It uses to store sessions into Redis for easy distribution of HTTP Requests across a cluster of Tomcat servers.
-Sessions are implemented as as non-sticky i.e, each request is forwarded to any server in round-robin manner.
+The Redis session manager is pluggable one.
+It stores session into Redis for easy distribution of HTTP Requests across a cluster of Tomcat servers.

-The HTTP Requests session setAttribute(name, value) method stores the session into Redis (session attribute values must be Serializable) immediately and the session getAttribute(name) method request directly from Redis.
-Also, the inactive sessions has been removed based on the session time-out configuration.
+Here the Sessions are implemented as non-sticky (means, each request can able to go to any server in the cluster, unlike the Apache provided Tomcat clustering setup.)

+Request Sessions will be stored into Redis immediately (Session attributes must be Serializable), for the use of other servers.
+When tomcat receives a request from the client, Sessions are loaded directly from Redis.

-Supports redis default, sentinel and cluster mode, based on the configuration.
+Supports Redis default, sentinel and cluster mode, based on the configuration.

-Going forward, we no need to enable sticky session (JSESSIONID) in Load balancer.
+Going forward, we no need to enable sticky session (JSESSIONID) in Load Balancer.

 ## Supports:
    - Apache Tomcat 7